lsaravia/MetawebsAssembly/MetawebsAssembly.md

 Exploitative
 competition       830     42210     285866

-EC z-zcore      *15.45   *592.22   *945.56
+EC Random      *15.45   *592.22    *945.56
-Random
+z-score

-EC z-score      -0.73      1.41
+EC Assembly     -0.73      1.41
-Assembly
+z-score

 Apparent
 competition       1983      7842    126552

-AC z-score      *63.29    *58.44   *320.36
+AC Random       *63.29    *58.44   *320.36
-Random
+z-score

-AC z-score      *4.86      -1.94
+AC Assembly     *4.86      -1.94
-Assembly
+z-score

 Tri-trophic
 chain              578      3101     61739

-TT z-score      *-7.82   *-48.78   *-69.35
+TT Random       *-7.82   *-48.78   *-69.35
-Random
+z-score

-TT z-score        1.43    *-2.28
+TT Assembly        1.43    *-2.28
-Assembly
+z-score

 Omnivory           124       892     36423

-OM z-score      *15.38    *89.32  *1022.21
+OM Random       *15.38    *89.32  *1022.21
-Random
+z-score

-OM z-score       -0.44    *-2.47
+OM Assembly      -0.44    *-2.47
-Assembly
+z-score
 ------------------------------------------

-Table: Motif counts and z-scores across scales, *Meta-web* represents the marine predator-prey relationships of Antarctica, *Weddell* represents the Weddell Sea food web, and *Potter Cove* a small fjord food web.
-Z-scores were calculated against 1000 random networks.
+Table: Motif counts and z-scores across scales, *Meta-web* represents the marine predator-prey relationships of Antarctica, the *Weddell Sea* and *Potter Cove* are local food webs.
+Z-scores were calculated against 1000 null model networks (random or meta-web assembly models).
 Quantities marked with '*' are significant at 1% level.
 A negative z-score means that the quantity is smaller than the expectation for random networks; a positive z-score means that is greater.
 The proportions for the three scales are different (Chi-squared = 12612, df = 6, p-value < 2.2e-16)

 \normalsize